 - 1/2 cup (115g) unsalted butter, softened to room temperature

 - optional but encouraged: vanilla ice cream for serving

 - Preheat the oven to 350°F (177°C).
 Lightly grease an 8 or 9-inch baking dish (circle or square).
 Set aside.

 - Make the filling: Combine peaches with the flour, sugar, salt, and vanilla in a large bowl.
 Toss gently until combine.
 Spoon into prepared baking dish.

 - Make the topping: Whisk the brown sugar, flour, oats, cinnamon, salt, and pecans together.
 Make sure to get out all those brown sugar lumps.
 Add the butter and stir with a rubber spatula or a wooden spoon to break up the butter until the mixture is crumbly.
 (A fork works for this too!)
 Evenly sprinkle topping over peaches.

 - Bake for 40-45 minutes until the topping is golden brown and the peach juice is bubbling on the edges.
 Remove from the oven, place on a wire rack, and allow to cool slightly before serving.
 Serve warm, room temperature, or cold.
 Cover leftovers and store in the refrigerator for up to 5 days.

-- Make ahead tip: Baked crisp freezes well for up to 3 months.
+- Make Ahead & Freezing Instructions: Baked crisp freezes well for up to 3 months.
 Thaw overnight in the refrigerator, then warm in a 350°F (177°C) for 20 minutes or until heated through.
 I do not suggest preparing the crisp and storing it, unbaked, in the refrigerator.
 The topping will get soggy.
 You can, however, prepare the crisp through step 3 and freeze for up to 3 months.
 Allow to thaw overnight in the refrigerator, then continue with step 4.

-- Frozen peaches work too!
+- Peaches: Frozen peaches work too!
 No need to thaw.